Progressive Blackjack Betting Strategy

 Origins of Progressive Betting Systems

-One of the most prominent and popular blackjack betting systems involves what is known as progressive blackjack betting strategy.
+One of the most prominent and popular blackjack betting systems involves what is known as a progressive blackjack betting strategy.
 The term “progressive betting system” originates with a man named John Henry Martingale.
 Martingale was a casino owner in London in the 18th century who was so confident in his house edge at real money casino games like roulette that he would actively encourage his players to double down, (double their bets) as long as the house was losing….
 Admittedly a strange practice for an early casino owner who could lose everything if things kept going the player’s way. martingale, oddly enough, went on to do quite well as the odds really were on his side.

 Around a hundred or so years later a man named Charles Wells decided to employ a similar progressive betting strategy at Monte Carlo.
 Over a period of three days, using this system, Wells would break the bank at Monte Carlo 12 times, turning 4,000 francs (about $51,000 today) into over one million francs ($12.9 million today) in just 72 hours.